If you have your votes counted by magic, they'll be stolen by magic:

 Serpent's Skull (August 2010 - January 2011): TBA.
 First choice is a character interested in defusing tensions in Sargava (Negotiator Bard, maybe? -- probably Human).
 (Note: Plays TO the theme of the AP.)
 This is also a potential alternate choice for a character primarily intended for Skull and Shackles (below -- the character MEANT to infiltrate the Shackles Pirates, but instead got shipwrecked); however, then a character swap probably needs to be engineered after escaping Smuggler's Shiv.

 Carrion Crown (February 2011 - July 2011): TBA.
-Was originally think of a REALLY DUMB political type character, but Hell's Vengeance is just too good (er, Evil) an opportunity to pass up for this.
-(Note: Plays INDETERMINATE with respect to the theme of the AP.)
-Have not come up with a preferred replacement, but Darien Usher-Tessadril (see Wrath of the Righteous, below) is a possible alternate here (as something of an eldritch horror himself), as is a Tower Shieldadin or a Reach Witch (see below; Elf/Half-Elf version preferred).
+Was originally thinking of a REALLY DUMB political type character, but Hell's Vengeance is just too good (er, Evil) an opportunity to pass up for this.
+In the absence of another a preferred replacement, I have been toying with the idea of a highly agile thrown weapon Human (Shadowhunter) Fighter who shows that sometimes you CAN solve spooky problems with a blade.
+(Note: Plays TO the theme of the AP.)
+Darien Usher-Tessadril (see Wrath of the Righteous, below) is a possible alternate here (as something of an eldritch horror himself), as is a Tower Shieldadin or a Reach Witch (see below; Elf/Half-Elf version preferred).

 Jade Regent (August 2011 - January 2012): TBA.
 An idea (to be fleshed out more later) can be found in this post, following a suggestion from the Jade Regent Player's Guide that one or more of Ameiko, Koya, Sandru, and Shalelu be player characters, despite some painfully obvious clashes of backstory with starting level, especially in the case of Koya, which is the one for whom I have the best concept (as described in the linked post).
 Despite the obvious problems (including required non-optimization), if somebody wants me in on a party composed of the above 4 characters, I'm in.
 (Note: Plays TO the theme of the AP.)
 This Adventure Path is also a potential alternate choice for any character (including Mirosir Tepescik-Tessadril) primarily intended for Rise of the Runelords (above).